avaneev/prvhash/README.md

 entropy to propagate.
 However, a non-parallel hashing variant also requires a pass to the end of the hash array if message's length is shorter than output hash, to "mix in" the initial hash value.
-Parallel arrangements do not require such pass since hashes are additionally mixed by parallel elements.
+Parallel arrangements do not require such pass since hashes are additionally mixed by parallel elements, but they have the state-to-state latency equal to 2.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the